 Tips to Help You Write the University of Toronto Medical School Brief Personal Essays

-Tip#1: The first step to writing the perfect medical school application essay is to start as early as possible.
-An excellent essay takes several weeks and sometimes MONTHS to create.
-You will need time to first think about the questions and reflect on them daily and brainstorm ideas.
-It is also important that you discuss the questions with others who may be able to shed some light on the deeper intentions behind the questions being asked.
+An excellent essay may take several drafts – and in some cases, weeks or months – to create.
+Not only will you need to brainstorm response ideas related to your prompts, but it is also important that you discuss the questions with others who may be able to shed some light on the deeper intentions behind the questions being asked.

-Tip#5: In the body of your essay, you essentially want to elaborate on the ideas that you have introduced in your opening paragraph and draw on your personal experiences to provide evidence.
+In the body of your essay, you essentially want to elaborate on the ideas that you have introduced in your opening paragraph and draw on your personal experiences to provide evidence.

 FAQs